dr-matt-smith/pdo-crud-for-free-repositories/README.md

 ## Usage

 This example assumes you have a MySQL DB table named 'movie', with columns 'id' and 'title'.
-You need to write a corresponding class 'Movie' (note capitalization on the first letter).
+You need to write a corresponding class 'Movie' (note capitalization on the first letter - since this is a PHP class).
 Also you need to write a repository class to work between your PHP class and is corresponding table, in this example the repository class is named 'MovieRepository':

 ``` php
     // file: /src/Movie.php